-2.3.2.
+2.3.1.
 Priority Areas

-Types of Cancer: Applications addressing any cancer type(s) that are responsive to this RFA will be considered for funding.
-However, for projects that focus on screening, special consideration will be given to applications on screening and early detection of breast, cervical, and/or colorectal cancer.
+Applications addressing any cancer type(s) that are responsive to this RFA will be considered for funding.
+However, for screening services, special consideration will be given to applications that focus on screening and early detection of breast, cervical, and/or colorectal cancer.